DV

 Strategy & risk

-QYLD tracks NASDAQ 100 with a covered call approach, while SPYI tracks S&P 500 Index with an options approach.
-Beta is 0.49 for QYLD and 0.69 for SPYI, indicating QYLD is less volatile relative to the market.
+QYLD tracks Cboe Nasdaq-100 BuyWrite V2 Index with a covered call approach, while SPYI tracks S&P 500 Index with an options approach.
+Beta is 0.49 for QYLD and 0.7 for SPYI, making QYLD the less volatile of the two by this measure.

 QYLD beta0.49